orion-project/rezonator2/help/matrix/ElemGrinMedium.rst

 .. |n2| replace:: `n`\ :sub:`2`

-GRIN medium has a quadratic transverse variation of refractive index, with either a maxium or minimum on axis, that produces lensing effect.
+The GRIN medium has a quadratic transverse variation of refractive index, with either a maximum or minimum on the axis that produces a lensing effect.
 The element has similar matrices for both work planes, but gradient constants |n2| can be set independently for tangential and sagittal planes.

 Unlike :doc:`ElemGrinLens`, this element doesn't imply any interfaces.
 To get proper results, you should put appropriate interface elements at both sides of the medium.